JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div class="float" markdown="1">

-when I met
+when your father

-your father, I didn't think
+and I met, we didn't think

 about fate